mvolkmann/blog/src/hono.md

 - `SmartRouter`

-  This router selects between `RegExpRouter` and `TrieRouter` at startup based on what it thinks will be the fastest for the configured routes.
+  This router selects between other routers at startup based on what it thinks will be the fastest for the configured routes.

 - `LinearRouter`